 The first phase of the transformation happened when I made new cabin cushion covers out of blue Sunbrella canvas.
 I gradually expanded that theme with more blue canvas for the bimini and lifeline cushions.
 The blue flood continued with a new mainsail cover, foredeck sail bag, engine cover, and other canvas projects.
 Scoring a used blue and green cruising spinnaker in excellent condition sealed the fate of the brown stripes.
 How could I keep them then?

 The second phase happened when I ordered blue Interlux VC 17m for the new bottom paint job.
-It still hasn’t completely turned from its initial copper color to blue yet, but it will get there with more exposure to water.
-When that happens, the only brown left on the boat would have been the cove and boot stripes.
-Since part of the starboard cove stripe was overcoated with new white gelcoat to repair a major scratch during our storm damage repairs and the cove stripe was not reproduced, I decided to repaint them blue sooner rather than wait for the bottom color to turn.
+Then the only brown left on the boat was the cove and boot stripes.
+Since part of the starboard cove stripe was overcoated with new white gelcoat to repair a major scratch during our storm damage repairs, I decided to bite the bullet and paint them blue.

 The boot stripes in particular had a lot of deep scratches in them.
 At some point in her past, a previous owner didn’t take care to protect the topsides while sloppily sanding the bottom with very coarse sandpaper.
 After I polished the topsides with buffing compound, they looked pretty good from a distance but they still showed the abuse up close.